Back to All Blogs

 10. Visualizations

 Presenting your PPC data visually can greatly enhance the comprehensibility and impact of your report.
+Visual communication is very important when relating to data.
 Here are some visualization types that you can consider:

 • Bar Chart: Use a bar chart to show the total number of clicks, impressions, or conversions per campaign.
 This provides an easy comparison across your campaigns.